 Hai Bo (b.
 1962, Changchun, China) graduated from the Printmaking Department of the Fine Art Institute of Jilin in 1984.
 His artistic ideals involve the restoration of the past through photography.
-Hai Bo’s work is less about what changes through time and more about what endures.
-His photography often depicts people shown in various stages of life as well as the passage of time.
+His work is less about what changes through time and more about what endures.
+Hai Bo has adopted many photographic formats, from panorama, serial, to the square, and often depicts people shown in various stages of life, the cyclical passage of time, and sweeping landscapes.

 Pace Hong Kong 15C Entertainment Building, 30 Queens Road Central

 Artist reception: Thursday, 28 July 2016, 6–8 p.m.

 This summer, Pace Hong Kong will present the first Hong Kong solo exhibition of important contemporary Chinese photographer Hai Bo.
 The exhibition will feature his classic works, known for uncovering the poetry in everyday scenes.
 These silent moments stand as a force of resistance against the chaos and clamor of our rapidly changing era.
 The exhibition will open on July 29, and on view through September 21, with an opening for the public on Thursday, 28 July, from 6 to 8 p.m.
 The artist will be in attendance.

 Hai Bo focuses on the ordinary moments behind our complex reality, concealing weighty narratives and perceptions within easily overlooked rural scenes.
 Through the unique tension between the eternal and ephemeral in photography, these ordinary people and objects are able to convey the unavoidable changes in times, history and the individual to great emotional impact.